Public Services and Procurement Canada (PSPC) continuously strives to be transparent and accountable in how it does business.

 The Access to Information Act gives Canadian citizens and persons present in Canada the right to access information in federal government records.
 The Privacy Act provides citizens with the right to access personal information held by the government and the protection of that information against unauthorized use and disclosure.

-For more information, contact The Access to Information and Privacy Directorate.
+For more information, contact Access to Information and Privacy.

 Office of the Procurement Ombudsman